hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 ## Apache2 Fails to start ## {#apache2}

-Apache2 requires some self-signed SSL certificates to be put in place that may not have been configured yet due to earlier failures in the setup process.
+Apache2 requires some self-signed SSL certificates to be put in place.
+If these certificates have not have been configured yet due to earlier failures in the setup process, the following error displays.

 **Error Message:**